wonize/biruni/docs/src/references/init.md

 })
 ```

-For example, initializing data with two keys `theme` and `language` will be:
+For example, initializing data with two keys `theme` and `language` will look like this:

 ```typescript
 .init(function initializer(){